harrycresswell/harry/site/content/articles/data-hugo.md

 description: "Learn how to utilise Data in Hugo to keep your code clean and your projects organised"
 ---

-This articles demonstrates a practical use case of working with data files in Hugo.
-It will show you where to store your data and how to call your data into a template in order to render it on your site.
+{{< intro >}}This articles demonstrates a practical use case of working with data files in Hugo.
+It will show you where to store your data and how to call your data into a template in order to render it on your site.{{< /intro >}}

 ## Problem